 With the recent decision in the Sixth Circuit and several other US appeal courts soon to address the issue, it is hoped (and assumed) that there will be a growing consensus on the interpretation of Section 1782.

-Please contact Meghan Warren Principal or Rosy Roberts, Associate at Burke & Associates Lawyers on firstname.lastname@example.org and email@example.com or +61 3 9822 8588 for assistance in Australian, US or international commercial transactions, litigation or alternative dispute resolution.
+Please contact Meghan Warren Principal or Rosy Roberts, Associate at Burke Lawyers on email@example.com and firstname.lastname@example.org or +61 3 9822 8588 for assistance in Australian, US or international commercial transactions, litigation or alternative dispute resolution.